bwks/sherpa-docs/docs/nodes/arista/arista-veos.md

 ## Base Image

 Base images can be downloaded from the [Arista support portal](https://www.arista.com/en/support/software-download).

+!!!
+Note

     An account is required, which can be created without any support contract.

 Both a Virtual Machine `QCOW2` image and a Boot Loader `ISO` are required.